Butte, Montana: Sports

-Playing for the Pioneer Baseball League, the Butte Copper Kings were first active from 1979–1985, then 1987–2000; as of 2018, the team is known as the Grand Junction Rockies.
+Playing for the Pioneer Baseball League, the Butte Copper Kings were first active from 1979 to 1985, then 1987–2000; as of 2018, the team is known as the Grand Junction Rockies.
+In 2017, the 3 Legends Stadium ballpark opened.

 Hockey teams from Butte have included the Butte Irish (America West Hockey League) active from 1996 to 2002, after which they became the Wichita Falls Wildcats; and the Butte Roughriders (Northern Pacific Hockey League), active from 2003 to 2011.
 The Butte Cobras, a Western States Hockey League team, was active from 2014 to 2017.
 The Cobras then bought the Glacier Nationals franchise in the North American 3 Hockey League (NA3HL) for the 2017–18 season, but the team went dormant prior to playing the season.
 They eventually began playing in the NA3HL for the 2018–19 season.

 The Butte Daredevils (Continental Basketball Association), active from 2006 to 2008, were named for Butte native Evel Knievel.

 University teams include the Montana Tech Orediggers, who have competed in the Frontier Conference of the NAIA since the league's founding in 1952.
 The school hosts men's and women's basketball, football, golf, and women's volleyball.

 In October 2020, Butte was awarded a team in the Expedition League to begin play in May 2021.

 Transportation

 The city is served by the Butte Bus system, which operates within Butte as well as to the Montana Tech campus and nearby Walkerville.
 Intercity bus service is provided by Jefferson Lines and Salt Lake Express.
-Bert Mooney Airport has commercial flights on Delta Connection Airlines and Horizon Air.
+Bert Mooney Airport has commercial flights on Delta Connection Airlines.

 Butte can be accessed via Interstate 15 from north–south, and Interstate 90 from east–west; the two intersect in Butte, making Butte and Billings the only cities in Montana situated at a juncture of two interstate highways.
 The city can also be accessed from the south via Montana Highway 2 (Old U.S. Route 10).

 The Union Pacific Railroad until 1971 ran the Butte Special from Butte, south to Idaho Falls, then to Salt Lake City.
 Until 1979 Butte was served by Amtrak's Chicago – Seattle North Coast Hiawatha train.